Budapesti VSC

-Budapesti Vasutas Sport Club-Zugló is a professional football club based in Zugló, Budapest, Hungary, that competes in the Nemzeti Bajnokság III.
+Budapesti Vasutas Sport Club-Zugló commonly known as BVSC-Zugló is a professional football club based in Zugló, Budapest, Hungary, that competes in the Nemzeti Bajnokság II.

 The club was founded in 1911.
 Its football section became closed in 2001, but has now reopened, while other sections that are still operational are table tennis, wrestling, water polo.
 The table tennis department won the European Cup of 1980 and several national championships.

 The football team reached in the years 1996 and 1997 twice the Hungarian Cup final and was runner up in the national championship in 1996.